Gfy63/NE555/README.md

 First call fires always the callback function with state by high.

 ## Constructors
+For Pulse (blink and flash) or Delay the constructor are the same.

 Construct a blink function.
 (No callback function used)
 ```cpp
 NE555 blink( 1000 );